California Prop 65 Testing

 California Proposition 65 (The Safe Drinking Water and Toxic Enforcement Act) is one of the strictest chemical regulations in the world.
 It requires businesses to provide a Clear and Reasonable Warning if their product exposes consumers to chemicals known to cause cancer or reproductive toxicity.

-For food manufacturers, the primary risk involves naturally occurring Heavy Metals.
-A simple "Pass" from an FDA perspective may still fail CA Prop 65 limits, leading to expensive lawsuits.
-AGT Food Labs provides the precise, low-level California Prop 65 testing needed to determine if your product requires a warning label.
-Compliance with California Prop 65 is critical for any brand selling in the state.
+For food manufacturers, the primary risk involves naturally occurring heavy metals — a subset of our broader chemical contaminant testing.
+A simple "Pass" from an FDA perspective may still fail Safe Harbor limits, leading to expensive lawsuits.
+Ensure your nutrition facts labels are compliant alongside any Prop 65 warnings.
+AGT Food Labs delivers the precise, low-level California Prop 65 testing needed to determine whether your product requires a warning label before it ships into the California market.

 The California Prop 65 Testing Process